eigentaylor/eigentaylor.github.io/_previews/2026-06-21-better-choices.md

 Condorcet does not, in general, satisfy the participation criterion.
 That is, participating in an election might end up giving you a *worse* outcome than if you had abstained.
 However, this *generally* only occurs with four or more candidates.

 With three candidates (or at least the system being considered here), there are no participation failures.
 No monotonicity violation like in RCV either.
 You also get reversal-symmetry<d-cite key="brandt2025condorcet"></d-cite>.
 Further, when outside of a cycle, the system will satisfy [IIA](../iia/){:target="_blank"}!

+Minimax also [does not generally satisfy the Condorcet loser criterion](https://en.wikipedia.org/wiki/Condorcet_loser_criterion#Minimax), but *does* with three candidates<d-footnote>This is easily seen by case analysis (if a Condorcet loser exists among three candidates, then a Condorcet winner must also exist and would be elected instead) or the equivalence with Ranked Pairs/Schulze, which do satisfy the Condorcet loser criterion for any number of candidates.</d-footnote>.

 Condorcet, in general, can fail some desirable criteria, but minimax is actually quite robust in the three candidate case.
 This system essentially funnels down Condorcet into the scenario where it really shines.